Meezeus/Meezeus.github.io/_posts/2022-11-19-safer-cycling.md

 same coordinates.
 Different weights are assigned to different severities of accidents, with fatal injuries being weighted more heavily than serious injuries, which are weighted more heavily than slight injuries.
-The sum of the weights for each location is then saved in a csv file, ready to be used by the application.
+The sum of the weights for each location is then saved in a *.csv* file, ready to be used by the application.
 This step needs to be run only once, unless you wish to update the data.

 When the user provides a start and end location, we use the [openrouteservice API](https://github.com/GIScience/openrouteservice-py) to request 3 routes